janus-idp/backstage-showcase/e2e-tests/docs/CI.md

-# CI Steps and Processes for the Tests
+# CI Steps and Processes for Testing

-This document provides a comprehensive overview of our continuous integration (CI) testing processes.
-We begin by explaining when and how different test jobs are triggered and where you can monitor them.
-Then, we delve deeper into the environments that host these tests and guide you on how to access them.
+This document provides a comprehensive overview of our Continuous Integration (CI) testing processes.
+It explains when and how different test jobs are triggered, where to monitor them, and details about the environments hosting these tests, along with guidance on how to access them.

 ## GitHub Pull Requests

-Once a new PR is opened at [backstage-showcase](https://github.com/janus-idp/backstage-showcase), tests can be triggered in two ways:
+When a new Pull Request (PR) is opened at [backstage-showcase](https://github.com/janus-idp/backstage-showcase), tests can be triggered in two ways:

-1. Marking the PR with the comment [`/ok-to-test`](https://prow.k8s.io/command-help#ok_to_test). _Only members of the janus-idp GitHub organization can set it._
+1. **Commenting `/ok-to-test`**: Only members of the janus-idp GitHub organization can mark the PR with this comment to validate it for testing.

-2. Triggering the tests with [`/test` or `/test all`](https://prow.k8s.io/command-help#test) or [`/retest`](https://prow.k8s.io/command-help#retest). _Anyone can trigger it once the PR has been validated by a janus-idp member._
+2. **Triggering Tests Post-Validation**: After a janus-idp member has validated the PR, anyone can trigger tests using the following commands:
+   - `/test` or `/test all`
+   - `/retest`

-Any of these interactions will be picked up by the OpenShift-CI service, which will set up a test environment on the **IBM Cloud**, specifically on the `rhdh-pr-os` OpenShift Container Platform (OCP) cluster.
-The configurations and steps for setting up this environment are defined in the [`openshift-ci-tests.sh`](/.ibm/pipelines/openshift-ci-tests.sh) script.
+These interactions are picked up by the OpenShift-CI service, which sets up a test environment on the **IBM Cloud**, specifically on the `rhdh-pr-os` OpenShift Container Platform (OCP) cluster.
+The configurations and steps for setting up this environment are defined in the `openshift-ci-tests.sh` script.

-**Note:** We do **not** have PR checks running on Azure Kubernetes Service (AKS); all PR checks are executed on the IBM Cloud's `rhdh-pr-os` cluster.
+> **Note:** We do **not** have PR checks running on Azure Kubernetes Service (AKS); all PR checks are executed on IBM Cloud's `rhdh-pr-os` cluster.

 Detailed steps on how the tests and reports are managed can be found in the `run_tests()` function within the `openshift-ci-tests.sh` script.
-Also, all the different `yarn` commands that trigger various [Playwright projects](/e2e-tests/playwright.config.ts) are described [here](/e2e-tests/package.json).
+Additionally, all the different `yarn` commands that trigger various [Playwright projects] are described in the `package.json` file.

 When the test run is complete, the status will be reported under your PR checks.

-**The environment in which the PR tests are executed is shared and ephemeral.
-All the PR tests queue for the same environment, which is destroyed and recreated for each PR.**

-However, the test outputs (screenshots, recordings, walkthroughs, etc.) are stored for a retention period of **6 months** and can be accessed by checking the _Details -> Artifacts_ of the test check on the PR.
+> **Important:** The environment in which the PR tests are executed is shared and ephemeral.
+All PR tests queue for the same environment, which is destroyed and recreated for each PR.
+Test outputs (screenshots, recordings, walkthroughs, etc.) are stored for a retention period of **6 months** and can be accessed by checking the **Details -> Artifacts** of the test check on the PR.

 ### Retrying Tests